IBM/tensorflow-hangul-recognition/README.md

 This journey will cover the creation process of an Android application that will utilize a TensorFlow model trained to recognize Korean syllables.
-In this application, users will be able to draw a Korean syllable on their phone, and the application will attempt to infer what the character is by using the trained model.
+In this application, users will be able to draw a Korean syllable on their mobile device, and the application will attempt to infer what the character is by using the trained model.
 Furthermore, users will be able to form words or sentences in the application which they can then translate using the [Watson Language Translator](https://www.ibm.com/watson/services/language-translator/) service.